alextsaf/alextsaf.github.io/_pages/cv.md

 ## Other

 ### Co-Creator of [CaLT](https://www.calt.gr)
-**Idea:** Calt is an event recommendation app providing personalized cultural, educational, and volunteering suggestions **Awards:**
+**Idea:** Calt is an event recommendation app providing personalized cultural, educational, and volunteering suggestions.

+**Awards:**
 - Won 3rd place in the Innovation Attica Hackathon 2024 among 18 teams (1000€ prize)
 - Won 5th place in the first Apps4Athens Hackathon of Athens Municipality among 44 teams